-Parking restrictions require a Traffic Regulation Order (TRO) and are installed to improve road safety and reduce congestion
+Parking restrictions require a Traffic Regulation Order (TRO) and are installed to improve road safety and reduce congestion.

-What is a TRO?
+What is a Traffic Regulation Order?

-A TRO is a legal document that creates a local traffic rule.
-This requires road users to obey certain conditions.
+They require road users to obey certain conditions.
 These could include:

-- One-way systems.
+- One-way systems

-- Speed limits.
+- Speed limits

 - Weight limits.